 The UK Government and Parliament should think again about how the independence issue should be handled.
 They should start thinking about how to ensure – as far as it is possible to do so – that any future decision on Scottish independence would represent the settled and enduring will of the Scottish people, rather than a snapshot of public opinion on the day of the vote.

 One area of sensitivity would be defence.
-The terms of a defense pact and the future of the UK nuclear deterrent would affect NATO's defense of Europe, and NATO as well as the UK would expect some solidarity from Scotland as an aspiring NATO member.
-Nuclear deterrence is a cornerstone of NATO strategy. as the NATO Council put it in December 2020, NATO allies “are determined to ensure that NATO's nuclear deterrence remains safe, secure, and effective, and reject any attempt to delegitimize nuclear deterrence.”
+The terms of a defence pact and the future of the UK nuclear deterrent would affect NATO’s defence of Europe, and NATO as well as the UK would expect some solidarity from Scotland as an aspiring NATO member.
+Nuclear deterrence is a cornerstone of NATO strategy.
+As the NATO Council put it in December 2020, NATO allies “are determined to ensure that NATO’s nuclear deterrent remains safe, secure, and effective, and reject any attempt to delegitimise nuclear deterrence.”

 This blog is a slightly extended version of one published by the London School of Economics and Political Science here.

 is Emeritus Professor of Law, University of Oxford, where he taught EU law, constitutional law, and public international law.
-He was formerly a barrister specializing in litigation before the EU Courts and is currently a Member of the International Academic Council of Fide Foundation.
+He was formerly a barrister specialising in litigation before the EU Courts and is currently a Member of the International Academic Council of Fide Fundación.